biosimulations/biosimulations/CODE_OF_CONDUCT.md

-# Biosimulations Code of Conduct
+# BioSimulations Code of Conduct

 ## Our Pledge